abhishekkassetty/NeoFi-Notes-Api/README.md

 ## Features

 - User Authentication: Users can register, log in.
-- Notes Posts: Users can create, edit, share, view, version-history their blog posts.
+- Notes Posts: Users can create, edit, share, view, version-history their Notes.
 - Database: Data is stored in a SQLite database using Flask-SQLAlchemy.

 ## clone the repositroy to your device